Computing Modular Data for Pointed Fusion Categories: Modular Data for the Drinfeld Centre of Twisted G -graded Vector Spaces

-These form a quasitriangular quasi Hopf algebra.
-We omit the simple checks of these conditions; the all follow from the cocycle condition.
-In general, most of the conditions are equivalent to one of the three following identities.
+This forms a ribbon quasi Hopf algebra.
+We omit the simple checks of these conditions; they all follow from the cocycle condition and in general are equivalent to one of the three following identities.